multiversx/mx-docs/docs/developers/built-in-functions.md

 }
 ```

+_For more details about how arguments have to be encoded, check [here](/developers/sc-calls-format)._

 :::note
 1. After sending a `SetGuardian` transaction, the user has to wait for **20 epochs** until the chosen guardian becomes `activeGuardian` (`activationEpoch` field will show the epoch when a `pendingGuardian` will become active).
 Until the `activationEpoch` is reached, the chosen guardian will be seen as `pendingGuardian`.
 See [Guardian Data](/sdk-and-tools/rest-api/addresses) for more information.
 2. In the case an address already has an activeGuardian, and the user wants to change it, a `SetGuardian` transaction has to be sent again and **20 epochs** have to be awaited.